winitzki/scall/tutorial/programming_dhall.md

 This method constructs values of type `F a` from values of type `a`.
 In many cases, `pure x` is a data container of type `F a` that stores a single value `x : a`.

-Let us define `Pointed` as a typeclass and implement instances for some simple type constructors.
+Let us define `Pointed` as a typeclass and implement `Pointed` evidence for some simple type constructors.

 ```dhall
 let Pointed : (Type → Type) → Type